CPBridge/pycrumbs/README.md

 be used for any application where Python code creates output files that may need to be reproduced at a later stage.

-### Status

-`pycrumbs` is currently in an early stage for a trial period.
-Ultimately, I hope to list the module in PyPI when the API is more stable.
-Until that time, there may be API changes at any time and for any reason.

 ### Installation

 You can install the package directly from this repo using pip: